tpb1908/CWDoc/doc.md

 Requests authenticated by a user sign in have a limit of 5000 requests per hour, an amount which a user is unlikely to exceed.

-In order to ensure that users do not consistenly hit rate limits, they must sign in rather than being able to use the app anonymously.
+In order to ensure that users do not consistently hit rate limits, they must sign in rather than being able to use the app anonymously.

 ##### Lack of endpoints